hanjingo/doc/NET/firewall.md

 - Default deny (deny by default, explicitly allow required flows).
 - Keep rules minimal and specific (avoid overly broad allow rules).
-- Organize rules by purpose and document rationale to simplify audits.
+- Organize rules by purpose and document the rationale to simplify audits.

 ## Placement patterns and DMZs

 - Single firewall at network edge (simple deployments).
 - Two‑firewall DMZ: one firewall separates the Internet from the DMZ, the second separates the DMZ from the internal network — used to host public services while protecting internal hosts.
-- Host‑based firewalls: software firewalls on end hosts add an extra layer of defense.
+- Host‑based firewalls: Software firewalls on end hosts add an extra layer of defense.

 ![firewall_gate](res/firewall_gate.png)

 Figure: combined application gateway and packet filter placement.

 ## Interaction with NAT and connection tracking

 - Many firewalls perform Network Address Translation (NAT) to map internal private addresses to public IPs.
-NAT and stateful tracking must cooperate: the firewall keeps NAT mapping and connection state so return traffic can be properly forwarded.
+NAT and stateful tracking must cooperate: the firewall keeps NAT mapping and connection state, so return traffic can be properly forwarded.
 - Port forwarding (DNAT) is used to expose specific internal services to the Internet while keeping other hosts protected.

 ## Logging, monitoring and auditing